-ADVANCED USE OF FORCE LAW
+ADVANCED LEGAL ASPECTS OF THE USE OF FORCE AND OFFICER LIABILITY

-An advanced course using case studies to explain the history and development of the legal aspects of the use of force including current trends.
+An advanced full day (8-hour) course using case studies to explain the history and development of the legal aspects of the use of force including current trends.
 This course is designed for experienced law enforcement officers who already possess a significant background knowledge on the legal aspects of the use of force.

 - The historical development of the law regarding use of force by law enforcement officers

 - The significance of Graham v Connor in civil liability cases under 42 U.S.C.
 1983

 - Case studies providing examples permissible v impermissible use of non-lethal force

 - Case studies regarding the legal aspects of the use of “intermediate force”